March 9, 2023

 WHOIS

 WHOIS is a public database containing information about domain name owners.
-You can run a WHOIS lookup to trace the ownership of a domain name, and it’s advisable to do this for any domain you want to buy.
+You can run a WHOIS lookup to trace the ownership of a domain name, and it’s advisable to do this for any domain you want to buy a domain name.

 Check the WHOIS history for at least a year to see if there were any ownership changes.
 If you notice any, you can contact the prior owner to ensure that they actually transferred the ownership and the domain wasn’t stolen.
 Domain thieves try to sell domains in a hurry, and this process helps you avoid buying a stolen domain and exposing yourself to legal troubles.